cncf/artwork/README.md

 The [Certified Kubernetes](/projects/kubernetes/certified-kubernetes) marks are only available for use with [conformant](https://www.cncf.io/certification/software-conformance/) implementations and must comply with the [brand guidelines](/projects/kubernetes/certified-kubernetes/certified-kubernetes-brand-guide.pdf).

 Questions?
 Please email [info@cncf.io](mailto:info@cncf.io).

+## Updates to this repo

+Updates to this repo require two approvals to be merged in.
+One from a CNCF staff member, and the other from a project maintainer whose project's artwork is being updated.
+(Note: we can bypass branch protections for PRs made by maintainers.)